-LCW Consultant and host Larry Baker continues our Courageous Conversation series with a discussion on the Black community’s experience in the time since the murder of George Floyd, what this moment has meant in the context of the Black experience in America, and what can continue to be done to move towards a more equitable society.
+LCW Consultant and host Larry Baker continues our Brave Conversation series with a discussion on the Black community’s experience in the time since the murder of George Floyd, what this moment has meant in the context of the Black experience in America, and what can continue to be done to move towards a more equitable society.

 Larry is joined by guests, Bernard C. Coleman III (Chief Diversity and Engagement Officer, Gusto), Judith Harrison (Executive Vice President, Global Diversity, Equity & Inclusion, Weber Shandwick), and Amberley Smith (Diversity and Inclusion Program Lead, Sumitomo Mitsui Banking Corporation) for a rich conversation reflecting on their personal, professional, and societal experiences and insights.

 Listen to the conversation below (Run time – 47:16) or scroll down for the full transcript.

 9:32: Bernard speaks on the unique societal moment that surrounded the murder of George Floyd

 13:27: Amberley discusses the dual identities she balances as both a DEI practitioner and a Black woman

 23:57: Judith names the power in letting others know it’s okay not to be okay

 18:35: Bernard reflects on how the pendulum of history has swayed over time

 21:31: Judith discusses why society is primed in this moment to move the “arc of the moral universe” towards justice